 Entreaty

 No XP cost.
-All players who take the Conviction skill have access to this Ceremony.
+All players who take the Conviction skill have access to this ceremony.

 What can I do with an Entreaty?

-- Broaden horizons- You can seek out challenges in the form of roleplay effects to prove or test your faith.
-Show your God your dedication.
-Empower yourself- You can gain a boon to bolster or grant yourself skills which last up to a year.
+- Empower yourself – You can gain a boon to bolster or grant yourself skills which last up to a year.
 Please note, characters may only hold one such boon enhancement at a time.

 What can I not do with an Entreaty